Skip to main content

 42nd Street, New York City, New York City, NY, 10036

-Running west to east across Midtown Manhattan, 42nd Street is New York City’s all-singing, all-dancing entertainment hub.
-Part of the Times Square intersection and Broadway Theater District, the famous street draws visitors with its shows, shops, bright lights, and architectural landmarks.
+Running west to east across Midtown Manhattan, 42nd Street is New York City’s singing, dancing entertainment hub.
+Part of Times Square and Broadway Theater District, the famous street draws visitors with its shows, shops, bright lights, and architectural landmarks.
+It’s divided into two sections: East 42nd, with its stately office and residential blocks, and West 42nd, where gigantic digital billboards, flashing theater marquees, and honking yellow cabs rule the day and night.

 The Basics